Types Of Mortgage Lenders For Best Rates and Loan Options

 - Or have been rejected by a bank, mortgage banker, or credit union

 Choosing a mortgage broker may be a better option in getting a residential mortgage loan.
 Instead of shopping from lender to lender, borrowers can hire the services of a mortgage broker where the broker can do the shopping for the borrower.
-Mortgage Brokers get paid a commission when borrowers closes the loan and not beforehand.
+Mortgage brokers get paid a commission when borrowers close the loan and not beforehand.
 Brokers work for a commission called yield spread premium.

-Bankers, credit unions, and mortgage bankers are direct lenders and are captive only to their own products and have their own overlays when offering a residential mortgage loans.
+Bankers, credit unions, and mortgage bankers are direct lenders.
+Bankers are captive only to their own products and have their own overlays when offering residential mortgage loans.
 These direct mortgage lenders.
 Many banks do not provide unbiased recommendations or selection of other mortgage products.

 Mortgage Brokers Versus Mortgage Bankers